jpetazzo/intro-to-docker/slides/Compose_For_Dev_Stacks/Body.md

 Here is the file used in the demo:

     @@@ YAML
+    version: "2"

+    services:
       www:
         build: www
         ports:
           - 8000:5000
-      links:
-        - redis
         user: nobody
         environment:
           DEBUG: 1
         command: python counter.py
         volumes:
           - ./www:/src

       redis:
         image: redis

-Each section of the YAML file (`web`, `redis`) corresponds to a container.

-Let's see what can be in a section.

 <!SLIDE>
+# Compose file versions

+Version 1 directly has the various containers (`www`, `redis`...) at the top level of the  file.

+Version 2 has multiple sections:

+* `version` is mandatory and should be `"2"`.
+* `services` is mandatory and corresponds to the content of the version 1 format.
+* `networks` is optional and can define multiple networks on which containers can be placed.
+* `volumes` is optional and can define volumes to be used (and potentially shared) by the containers.

+<!SLIDE>
 # Containers in `docker-compose.yml`

-Each section of the YAML file must contain either `build`, or `image`.
+Each service in the YAML file must contain either `build`, or `image`.

 * `build` indicates a path containing a Dockerfile.
 * `image` indicates an image name (local, or on a registry).